udalmik/ya-js-storage/README.md

-> This is a fork of great [jStorage](https://github.com/andris9/jStorage) library for those who still need to deal with old IE browser versions, as **jstorage** NPM package is no longer maintained.
+> This is a fork of great [jStorage](https://github.com/andris9/jStorage) library with minor modifications and latest updates available in NPM for those who still need to deal with old IE browser versions (as **jstorage** NPM package is no longer maintained)
 ----

 # Yet Another JS Storage (ya-js-storage)